-Detailed performance information for 2018, 2019, and 2020 is included in this justification.
-Land Certification: All land certifications for the authorized projects are complete.
-Project Cost Allocation: Project cost allocations ratios have been calculated and are documented in the 2004 Final Supplement to the 1988 Definite Plan Report for the Bonneville Unit.
-Benefit-Cost Ratios: The project has a benefit cost ratio of 1.27 using a 50-year period of analysis and the project planning interest rate of 3.125% and ratio of 0.71 using the 2004 rate of 5.625% from the Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies.
-Repayment of the reimbursable costs is required in existing contracts Status of Repayment with the CUWCD.
-Amendments or supplemental contracts will be Contract: negotiated as necessary.
-The water users are under contract to repay the remaining portion of the CUP based on the amount of water delivered.
-A block notice making 22,000 acre-feet available for delivery will be issued October 2019.
-This block notice will initiate payment of a portion of the \$416.3 million repayment obligation.
-Other Information: Utah Lake System - Overall planning and NEPA documents were completed in 2004.
-Activities now include, updated NEPA documents, designs, specifications, land acquisition, and construction of facilities to deliver project water, conserve water, and meet environmental needs along the populated Wasatch Front.
-Construction began in 2007.
-Appropriation ceilings remaining as of October 2018 are: Appropriation Ceiling: Title II (Sec.
-202 to 207) \$306,911,062 • Title II (Sec.
+Detailed performance information for 2019, 2020, and 2021 is included in this justification.

+All land certifications for the authorized projects are e complete.
+Project cost allocations ratios have been calculated in the 2004 Final Supplement to the 1988 Definite I Bonneville Unit.
+The project has a benefit cost ratio of 1.27 using a 5 analysis and the project planning interest rate of 3.1 using the 2004 rate of 5.625% from the Economic a Principles and Guidelines for Water and Related La Implementation Studies.
+25% and ratio of 0.71 and Environmental Repayment of the reimbursable costs is required in with the CUWCD.
+Amendments or supplemental conegotiated as necessary.
+The water users are under remaining portion of the CUP based on the amount block notice making 22,000 acre-feet available for consistent of the \$416.3 million repayment obligation. contracts will be contract to repay the of water delivered.
+A delivery will be Utah Lake System - Overall planning and NEPA de completed in 2004.
+Activities now include, updated designs, specifications, land acquisition, and constru- deliver project water, conserve water, and meet env along the populated Wasatch Front.
+Construction b d NEPA documents, uction of facilities to ironmental needs Appropriation ceilings remaining as of October 201 9 are: Title II (Sec.
+202 to 207) Title II (Sec.
 201(a)(1)), Sec.
-8 of CRSP 11,704,479 • Title II (Sec.
+8 of CRSP Title II (Sec.
 201(a)(1)), Sec.
-5 of CRSP 0 Title II (Sec.
-201 (c)) 0 Title III 88,148,100 P.L.
+5 of CRSP Title II (Sec.
+201 (c)) Title III P.L.
 84-485, P.L.
 92-370, P.L.
-100-563 0 Total \$406,763,641
+100-563 \$304,130,121 11,371,802 0 91,735,500 0 \$407,237,423 Project cost allocations ratios have been calculated in the 2004 Final Supplement to the 1988 Definite I Bonneville Unit.
+The project has a benefit cost ratio of 1.27 using a 5 analysis and the project planning interest rate of 3.1 using the 2004 rate of 5.625% from the Economic a Principles and Guidelines for Water and Related La Implementation Studies.
+Repayment of the reimbursable costs is required in with the CUWCD.
+Amendments or supplemental congotiated as necessary.
+The water users are under remaining portion of the CUP based on the amount block notice making 22,000 acre-feet available for a issued October 2020.
+This block notice will initiate of the \$416.3 million repayment obligation.
+Utah Lake System - Overall planning and NEPA decompleted in 2004.
+Activities now include, updated designs, specifications, land acquisition, and constr deliver project water, conserve water, and meet envalong the populated Wasatch Front.
+Construction be Appropriation ceilings remaining as of October 2014.
+Title II (Sec.
+202 to 207) Title II (Sec.
+201(a)(1)), Sec.
+8 of CRSP Title II (Sec.
+201(a)(1)), Sec.
+5 of CRSP Title II (Sec.
+201(c)) Title III